Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

-Prerequisites: MATH 233 or 235 (multivariable calculus); STOR 215/315 or MATH 381 (introduction to logic and proofs); STOR 435 (calculus based probability).
+Prerequisites: MATH 233 or 235 (multivariable calculus); STOR 215/315 or MATH 381 (introduction to logic and proofs); STOR 435 or 535 (calculus based probability).
+Some knowledge of matrix algebra is also helpful.
 A more detailed list of prerequisites is given below.

 Registration: Enrollment and registration for the course is handled online.
 Please contact Ms. Christine Keat (crikeat@email.unc.edu) if you have questions.